Our mission is quite simple. We keep people connected – every hour of every day.

 Managing one of the largest privately-owned broadcast networks in the world?
 Wow.

-I joined Broadcast Australia as a network operator in 2004.
+I joined BAI Communications as a network operator in 2004.
 As the Operations Manager, I now manage a team of 31 people and liaise with our customers on all things broadcasting.
 The business has invested as much in me as I have invested in it.

 My teammates are a great bunch of people from all walks of life and cultures.
 We all come together, work hard and get results (and get to hang out together in the process).